ianallcock-dev/TextBasedMMORPG/README.md

-# YOUR_PROJECT_NAME
+# TEXT BASED MMORPG
 A modern take on an old genre, a homage to the old turn based text MMORPGs I used to play.
-I wanted to re-live the experience so decided to build one.
+I wanted to re-live the experience so decided to build one with a steampunk aesthetic.

 This project features: